 In October 1969, the entire Manson Family was arrested, and they were tried for the murders.
 The series of trials was circus-like, and the defendants’ bizarre behavior became a striking trait of the proceedings.

 On March 29, 1971, Atkins was sentenced to death, later the sentence was reduced to life in prison.
 Atkins died on September 24, 2009 at age 61.

-A year before her death Atkins received a diagnosis of brain cancer and had a leg amputated.
+A year before her death Atkins received a diagnosis of brain cancer and had her leg amputated.
 At the time of her death, Atkins was California’s longest-serving female inmate.